-In addition to the energy of beauty and grace, flowers also bring good luck, numerous blessings, and quality of Chi to any home.
-In feng shui, attention is often paid to colors, numbers, as well as the symbolism of specific flowers.
+In addition to the energy of beauty and grace, flowers also bring good luck, numerous blessings and quality of chi to any home.
+In feng shui, attention is often paid to colors and numbers as well as the symbolism of specific flowers.

-Below are descriptions of the most popular flower symbols as used in feng shui applications:
+The descriptions of the most popular flower symbols as used in feng shui applications are as follows.

-- Cherry Blossoms.
-The blossoming flowers of cherry, as well as apple, dogwood, peach or other similar trees, have always been used to bring the energy of new beginnings -- a sense of freshness and innocence.
+The blossoming flowers of cherry, as well as apple, dogwood, peach or other similar trees have always been used to bring the energy of new beginnings — a sense of freshness and innocence.
 Most often the image of cherry blossoms is used as a love and marriage cure, but can also be used as a feng shui cure for health.

-- Narcissus.
-In Chinese culture the structured energy of the narcissus flower is believed to bestow the flowering of one's career, talents and abilities.
+In Chinese culture, the structured energy of the narcissus flower is believed to bestow the flowering of one's career, talents and abilities.
 It is often used as a feng shui career cure, believed to help one receive proper rewards for his or her hard work.
 White color narcissus is used more often in feng shui career applications versus the yellow one.

 The feng shui symbol of a chrysanthemum flower is one of a life of ease and balance.
 At the same time, this flower is considered to have strong yang energy, so it is used to attract good luck to you and your home.